ArtemySazonov/financial-cv/README.md

-# financial-cv
+# `financecv` LaTeX Package
-LaTeX CV template for financial jobs
+LaTeX CV template for jobs in Finance and IT

 | Example (caps) | Example (base) |
 | -- | -- |